ross-weir/ergo-stealth-address-example/README.md

 ### Usage

 This was made as a PoC and might not run out of the box, the intention was for me to get an idea of the stealth box usage flow.
-To get it to run you will need to do the following:
+To get it to run you will need to do at least the following:

 - Have a node running locally (unless you update the values in `index.ts`)
 - Have the rest api exposed at `http://localhost:9052` using `hello` as the API key (unless you update the values in `index.ts`)